WHAT TO CARRY: 3 SEASON HIKING GEAR CHECKLIST

 In short, any perceived nerdishness is eminently excusable.
 Not only will it allow you to ensure nothing essential gets left behind, it will speed up the whole packing process and let you see what you really need…and also what you really don’t.

 The printable checklist below offers a comprehensive itemization of gear items you may wish to take on a three-season hike.
 Naturally, which you’ll choose to take will depend on a handful of variables: weather, location, trail length, terrain, or whether you are taking your kids hiking.
 Below, you’ll find our analysis of each item and also an explanation of where and how it fits into the ten must-have day hiking essentials.

 The spreadsheet above can also be accessed (and printed/downloaded) by following this LINK HERE.

 The ten essentials are a kind of hiking-specific batch of holy commandments not unlike those handed to Moses on Mount Sinai, the exception being that poor Mo’s list was carved in tablets of stone — this being, of course, in the days prior to the internet and the existence of handy, downloadable, and printable spreadsheets such as the one posted above.

 A map and compass, reliable GPS device, gps watch for hikers, and/or smartphone app are second only to your legs as instruments that will allow you to get from A to B safely and in good time.
-While the trend these days is gravitating more and more towards electronic navigation systems, we’d (very) highly recommend carrying a map and compass on all outings and honing your skills in their usage.
+While the trend these days is gravitating more and more towards electronic navigation systems, we’d (very) highly recommend carrying a map and compass (check out our guide to the best hiking compass) on all outings and honing your skills in their usage.

 In some respects, we humans, sadly, kinda lost the physiological lottery when it came to the handing out of digestive systems and bodily composition at the antechamber to existence.
 While some creatures are capable of going for days on end without water, the constitution of us homo sapiens tends toward sabotage — fatigue, headaches, dizziness, diarrhea, vomiting — should we deprive it of its Adam’s ale*.